PsychicCat/API-JSONWebToken-Auth-Node-Mongo/README.md

 jsonwebtoken = require('jsonwebtoken')
 ```

-*Note that the `UserSchema.statics.Create`function is ommitted, as it doesn't pertain to this walkthrough.
+*Note that the `UserSchema.statics.Create`function is omitted, as it doesn't pertain to this walkthrough.
 Feel free to browse the source to see the static functions for creating users.*

 Finally, inside of the `User.statics.getAuthenticated` function we have the magic, which returns the tokenized user as well as a user object for our Ajax to play with.